Desierto: Plot

 The next morning Adela and Moises steal Sam's truck, using the teddy bear to distract Sam and Tracker.
-The duo manage to start the truck and seem to have finally escaped when Sam shoots Adela in the shoulder, causing Moises to crash the truck.
+The duo manage to start the truck and seem to have finally escaped when Sam shoots Adela in the arm, causing Moises to crash the truck which further injured Adela.
 They continue on foot, followed by Sam and Tracker.
 Moises stops to take care of Adela's wound, then tells her he has to leave her and takes Sam's jacket and flare gun with him.
 Moises has a change of heart and uses a round of the flare gun to distract Sam from Adela; Tracker closely pursues Moises in a cactus field where Moises is forced to use the flare gun on Tracker and shoot him in the mouth before escaping; Sam finds a mortally wounded Tracker and reluctantly shoots him to end his suffering before swearing vengeance on Moises.

 After a long time chasing Moises as they are climbing on a rock structure, Sam is dehydrated and tired; Moises hides between the rocks and pushes Sam as he is standing on the edge, causing both of them to fall and breaking Sam's leg in the process.
 Both try to reach the rifle, but Moises takes it and menaces Sam with the rifle for murdering so many people and trying to kill Moises and Adela as Sam begs for his life, for forgiveness, and for water.
 Instead, Moises leaves with the rifle, telling Sam that the desert will kill him and leaves Sam to die despite his pleas for Moises to come back.

 Moises returns for Adela; he finds her alive, but unconscious, and carries her until they cross a salt lake.